 To stop the recording, close the browser window or click on the toolbar.

-TestCafe Studio displays the recorded test in the Test Editor.
+TestCafe Studio displays the test’s content in the Test Editor.

 Add an Assertion to the Test

-This step adds an Equals assertion to the test.
-The assertion should check if the Thank you page displays the name you entered as Your name.
+Create an Equals assertion that checks if the Thank you page displays the name you entered earlier.

-Click the Record test actions button on the Test Editor's toolbar to continue recording the test.
-TestCafe Studio replays the previous test actions and waits for new actions.
+Click the Record test actions toolbar button to enable Recording mode.
+TestCafe Studio plays back the test and waits for new actions.

-Click the button in the Actions panel's Assertions section to add the assertion to the test.
-TestCafe Studio adds the assertion to the end of the test and allows you to specify the assertion parameters.
+Click the button (see the Assertions section in the Actions panel).
+TestCafe Studio adds the assertion to the end of the test and opens the assertion parameters interface.

-Select an element whose property you are going to check.
-To do this, click the button next to the element selector field.
-This displays the browser with a tested webpage.
-Hover the mouse pointer over the 'Thank you, ...' page header.
-The selector pop-up window displays a selector that identifies the page header.
+Select the element that you want to examine.
+To do this, click the button next to the Selector field.
+The browser window becomes active.
+Hover the mouse pointer over the ‘Thank you, …’ page header.
+The selector pop-up window displays a Selector for that element.

 Click the page header to add this selector to the assertion.

-Select the element's property you want to verify.
+Select the element property that you want to evaluate.

-TestCafe Studio displays the selected property in the Verified Property field.
+TestCafe Studio adds the property name to the Verified Property field.
 It also calculates the property value and displays it in the Actual Value field.

-Specify the property's expected value in the Expected Value field.
-You can click the button to add the current property value to the field.
+Use the Expected Value field to specify a value for comparison.
+You can click the button to insert the current property value.

 Run the Test

 TestCafe Studio can run tests in desktop, headless and mobile browsers.
-It automatically detects browsers on the local computer and creates run configurations for them.
-You can open the Run Configuration drop-down menu on the toolbar and select a configuration.
+It automatically detects local browsers and creates run configurations for them.
+Open the Run Configuration drop-down menu in the editor’s toolbar and select a configuration.

-For example, to run the recorded test in all the installed browsers, select the all configuration and click the Run test button on the Test Editor's toolbar.
+For example, to run the test in all the local browsers that you installed, select the all configuration and click the Run test toolbar button.
 TestCafe Studio executes the test in several browsers simultaneously, and the Reports panel displays test progress.